MattGelfand/Cutler-Screen-Break/README.md

-cutler_glass
+Cutler Screen Break
 ============

-Jay Cutler throws a football and breaks your screen.
+Jay Cutler breaks your screen.
+Heavy CSS3 / jQuery for this one.

-GO BEARS.